Templates

 <script src='my-js' type='text/javascript' async='async' defer='defer'></script>

-To learn more about the parameters supported by these filters, go to [Liquid filters] (/en/platform/channels/liquid-markup.html #filtros -standard).
+To obtain detailed information and learn about the parameters supported by these filters, refer to the Liquid filters section.

 # Snippets

-.
-Paste this code wherever you want to call this Snippet.
+2. Paste the code wherever you want to call this Snippet.

 Important

-For the system to recognize the type of programming language to which the snippet belongs, the ending with underscore + termination must be added, that is to say "front_css" or "library_js" by default will recognize the snippet as an HTML language.
+For the system to recognize the programming language that the snippet belongs to, you must add an underscore and then the ending, as follows: “front_css” or “library_js”.
+By default, the system will recognize the snippet as an HTML language.

 Tip

-All elements of the Template Builder use Liquid as a template engine.
+All the elements of the Template Builder use Liquid as the template engine.
+For more information about Liquid and how to use it, see the Liquid Markup section.

 In the work area, under the tabs, you'll find a bar with these items: